The Data Behind the Decision

 “Her data looked exactly like we would expect from any other player the day after a match.
 We presented the coaching staff and said: we believe there is no increased risk from her playing on Sunday.”

+She played.
+The team won — defeating the number-one program in the country.
 That victory wasn't just a result.
 It was a seeding.
-Winning placed them in the driver's seat for a top-8 national seed, which could mean hosting the first three rounds of the NCAA Tournament.
+Winning has placed them in the drivers seat for a top-8 national seed, which could mean hosting the first three rounds of the NCAA Tournament.

-“If you take that win out, we would have been fighting tooth and nail to get that top-eight seed.”
+“If you take that win out, we would have been fighting tooth and nail to get that top-eight seed.
 A single data-backed decision reshaped the entire postseason picture.”

 What's next: movement, biomechanics, and the unexplored